 The historical and cultural heart of Joliet is its downtown.
 As with central business districts across the nation, Downtown Joliet has transitioned from the once retail hub of the community to a service, entertainment and educational destination.
 This transition has resulted in significant private and public investments which continue to date.

 The City has established several economic development tools to stimulate redevelopment opportunities.
-Two tax increment finance (TIF) districts exist within the Downtown Joliet.
+Three tax increment finance (TIF) districts exist within the Downtown Joliet.
 The City Center TIF District provides incentives within the core of the downtown area.
+The newly created Downtown TIF District provides incentives and redevelopment opportunities in an expanded area outside of the core.
 The Cass Street TIF District provides incentives to the eastern entryway to downtown.
 These TIF Districts have primarily been utilized to rebate incremental tax revenues to incentivize development.
-To date, a total of 10 projects have resulted from City TIF Redevelopment Agreements.
+To date, a total of 12 projects have resulted from City TIF Redevelopment Agreements.

 Downtown Joliet is a diverse area serving as a major employment and entertainment center.
 CoStar estimates a downtown employment base of approximately 12,000.
 Multi-family housing is occurring in redevelopment projects increasing the residential population of downtown.
 Several high impact downtown anchors are mentioned below: